Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-succumb : surrender or give way. abate : ( something unpleasant or severe) become less intense or widespread (covid is abating ). abjure : to give up  , abandon ( abjure this area ).
+succumb : surrender or give way. abate : ( something unpleasant or severe) become less intense or widespread (covid is abating ). abjure : to give up  , abandon ( abjure this area ). arcane : understood by few , mysterious or secret. arduous : difficult. artless : without effort or pretentiousness ; natural and simple. ascetic : a person who is very self discipline and abstention from all forms of indulgence, typically for religious regions. assuage : at ease , calm.
+Bucolic : pleasant countryside location. burgeon : begin to grow or increase rapidly. cacophonous : producing harsh , discordant mixture of sounds.